 Select which users and groups should have permission to access, modify, delete, or grant others access to this connection definition.
 At least one user or group must have the grant access permission.

-- 8. Click Next. - 9.
-At the Summary screen, click Submit.
+- 8. Click Next. - At the Summary screen, click Submit.

-1.11.3 Configuring the AgentUser and GDFontPath MBeans
+1.11.3 Configuring the GDFontPath MBean for a UNIX Operating System